-Bayberry shrubs, famous for the candles made from their berries, are best grown in zones 2-8.
+- Bayberry shrubs, famous for the candles made from their berries, are best grown in zones 2 through 8.
 But the "waxy" equivalent for a salt-tolerant plant in Florida is wax myrtle (Myrica cerifera).
-Three other salt-tolerant plants grown in Florida include Florida privet (Forestiera segregata), Sandankwa viburnum (Viburnum suspensum), Yaupon holly (Ilex vomitoria), and wall germander (Teucrium chamaedrys)
+Other salt-tolerant plants grown in Florida include Florida privet (Forestiera segregata), Sandankwa viburnum (Viburnum suspensum), Yaupon holly (Ilex vomitoria), and wall germander (Teucrium chamaedrys)

 - Norway maples and Amur maples

-- Sunburst honey locusts: tough trees that tolerate a number of other adverse phenomena, as well, including pollution, dry soil and compacted soil
+- Sunburst honey locusts: Tough trees that tolerate a number of other adverse phenomena including pollution, dry soil, and compacted soil

 - Saw palmetto (Serenoa repens): One of the types of palm trees that tolerate salt very well.
-Saw palmetto reaches a height of 10-20 feet.
+Saw palmetto reaches a height of 10 to 20 feet.

-- Date palm trees (Phoenix dactylifera) are taller palm trees (50 feet) that are cold-hardy to 18 degrees Fahrenheit.
-The University of Florida Extension lists date palm trees as moderately salt-tolerant.
+- Date palm trees (Phoenix dactylifera) are taller palm trees (50 feet) that are cold-hardy to 18 F. The University of Florida extension lists date palm trees as moderately salt-tolerant.

-In addition to consulting lists such as the above, don't forget to use your powers of observation while driving through your seaside community.
+In addition to consulting these lists about salt-tolerant plants, do not forget to use your powers of observation while driving through your seaside community.
 Take notice of what is flourishing in your neighbors' yards.
-For example, in Bar Harbor, Maine I've noticed many lovely golden chain trees.
-And if you've ever driven around Long Island, New York in spring, you can't help but notice the pink blooms of Kwanzan cherry trees everywhere!
-True, such anecdotal additions to my list may not make it onto official listings of salt-tolerant plants.
-But remember that the proof of the pudding is in the eating.
-And if your landscaping taste buds are anything like your neighbors', don't be afraid to take a cue from their plantings judiciously, here and there.
+For example, in Bar Harbor, Maine, you will notice lovely golden chain trees.
+And if you have ever driven around Long Island, New York, in spring, you cannot help but notice the pink blooms of Kwanzan cherry trees everywhere.
+These anecdotal additions may not make its way onto official listings of salt-tolerant plants, but remember that the proof of the pudding is in the eating.
+You will never know if it works out for you if you do not try it out.